JoshuaBones/duelingnexus-deck-exporter/README.md

 ### Editor Improvements
 * Errata toggle
-* Remove alt-arts for Edison mode and compatibility with other simulators
+* Replace alt-arts for Edison mode and compatibility with other simulators

 ## Feature Images
 ![DeckEditFeatures](images/deck_edit_features.png)
 ![DeckListFeatures](images/deck_list_features.png)

+## Injected Scripts
+This extension requires some injected scripts to access local JavaScript variables (Editor, Engine, Deck) None of these scripts transmit data and are only run locally on your machine

+### Why injection is needed
+Any feature that makes changes to the deck require one or more of the variables listed above
+* Toggling Errata
+* Replacing alt-arts
+* YDKe pasting

+### What scripts are injected
+For a complete list of injected scripts, please see "web_accessible_resources" in manifest.json and the injectScript() calls in content.js.

 ## Licensing